 Failure to furnish correct Form 1042-S to recipient.
 If you fail to provide correct statements to recipients and cannot show reasonable cause, a penalty of \$50 may be imposed for each failure to furnish Form 1042-S to the recipient when due.
-The penalty may also be imposed for failure to include all required information or for furnishing incorrect information on

-Form 1042-S. The maximum penalty is \$100,000 for all failures to furnish correct recipient statements during a calendar year.
+The penalty may also be imposed for failure to include all required information or for furnishing incorrect information on Form 1042-S. The maximum penalty is \$100,000 for all failures to furnish correct recipient statements during a calendar year.
 If you intentionally disregard the requirement to report correct information, each \$50 penalty is increased to \$100 or, if greater, 10% of the total amount of items required to be reported, and the \$100,000 maximum does not apply.

-Failure to file on magnetic media.
-If you are required to file on magnetic media but fail to do so, and you do not have an approved waiver on record, you may be subject to a \$50 penalty per return for failure to file information returns on magnetic media unless you establish reasonable cause.
-The penalty applies separately to original returns and corrected returns.
+Failure to file on electronic/magnetic media.
+If you are required to file on electronic/magnetic media but fail to do so, and you do not have an approved waiver on record, you may be subject to a \$50 penalty per return unless you establish reasonable cause.
+The penalty applies separately to original returns and amended returns.